LimAnne/The-Librarian.s-Secret/README.md

 We evaluate the model by curating a few test sentences and paragraphs and passed them into the model.
 From the results, we determined the factors influencing our anomaly detection model - summarised in a table below.

 <img src="images/influencing_autoencoder.png" width="600" height="200" style="display: block; padding-bottom: 20px;" />

+At this stage, the accuracy of the autoencoder is not the primary objective but rather an exploratory step in understanding how well it distinguishes stylistic anomalies.
+To ensure that the model is accurate enough, we will need to work with a dataset mixed with a greater number of non-Pratchett-like texts, in order to measure its prediction accuracy.
+Since human verification will be required, this is left for future work.

 ---